Investor Ackman takes $5.5 billion stake in Cadbury owner Mondelez

-Activist investor William Ackman has built a stake worth about $5.5 billion (3.55 billion pounds) in Mondelez International Inc (MDLZ.O), the maker of Cadbury chocolate and Oreo cookies, in what is seen as an attempt to push the company to boost earnings or sell itself.
+Activist investor William Ackman has built a stake worth about $5.5 billion in Mondelez International Inc (MDLZ.O), the maker of Cadbury chocolate and Oreo cookies, in what is seen as an attempt to push the company to boost earnings or sell itself.

 Mondelez has already taken steps to boost its operational performance, including shutting factories and shedding businesses.
 The company has also set a share buyback of up to $13.7 billion.
 But analysts said Ackman probably wants more.